-- Products: genetic tests for mutations associated with risk of cancer, genetic forms of heart disease, medication responses, infectious diseases testing (including COVID-19)
+- Products: Genetic tests for mutations associated with risk of cancer, genetic forms of heart disease, medication responses, infectious diseases testing (including COVID-19)

-- Reports: Help to make medical decisions in consultation with a medical provider
+- Reports: Help to make medical decisions in consultation with a medical professional

 - Cost: $0-$249; tests covered by insurance if ordered by a personal physician